Genome Sequence Analysis - Asia

 Prerequisites

-This course is open to applicants from Asia.
+The course is open to applications from Singapore, Malaysia, Thailand, India, and the Philippines.
 Applicants should be postdoctoral scientists, PhD students, junior faculty members or clinicians/ healthcare professionals actively engaged in or soon to commence research involving next generation sequencing data analysis.
 The course will be taught in English.

 How to Apply